frankxw/qnd-tool-tutorial/README.md

 context.bezierCurveTo(getXGraphPoint(SimData.P1.x), getYGraphPoint(SimData.P1.y), getXGraphPoint(SimData.P2.x), getYGraphPoint(SimData.P2.y), getXGraphPoint(SimData.P3.x), getYGraphPoint(SimData.P3.y));
 ```
 Ideally we'd construct all the segments from the values we calculated, but this is QUICK after all...

+## Part 5
+Bonus Challenge!
+What if instead of defining two control points (remember, there's the "Start Point", "Control Point 1", "Control Point 2", and "End Point"), we defined two actual on-the-curve points and calculated what the control points would be?
+This is useful because someone might have some rough clue about what they want the output of the curve to be and so they may want to partially define it.
+In this branch, I've started adding UI for it.
+Switch to the next branch [Part 5b](https://github.com/frankxw/qnd-tool-tutorial/tree/part5b) for my solution.